 Wake up early when you visit Jerusalem because the light in the streets is magnificent.

-Just roam around the winding alleyways, drink some tea, chat with locals en see how the city starts to live.
+Just roam around the winding alleyways, drink some tea, and see how the city comes to life.

-Best time to visit the Western Wall is on Shabbat (friday at sunset) or on monday and thursday for bar mitzvahs (celebration when grils turn 12 and a boys turn 13).
+Best time to visit the Western Wall is on Shabbat (Friday at sunset) or on Monday and Thursday for bar mitzvahs (celebration when girls turn 12 and a boys turn 13).

-When you have seen all the famous sights in Jerusalem it is nice to do the Ramparts Walk, a 1 km walk along the top of the city wall.
+When you have seen the most important sights in Jerusalem, it is nice to do the Ramparts Walk, a 1 km walk along the top of the city wall.
 From here you have great views and you can observe the city life below.
 Be aware, there is zero shade, so bring a hat if you easily get sunburnt.

 Streets in the old town: